-Ferrill Roll, CFA has been a co-lead portfolio manager since 2001, an analyst since 1996, and the Co-Chief Investment Officer since 2016.
+Ferrill Roll, CFA has been a co-lead portfolio manager since 2001, an analyst since 1996, Co-Chief Investment Officer from 2016 to 2020 and Chief Investment Officer effective December 31, 2020.
 As an analyst, he focuses on financials companies.
 Mr. Roll graduated from Stanford University in 1980 and joined Harding Loevner in 1996.
-Mr. Roll serves as a co-lead portfolio manager for the Global Equity Portfolio and International Equity Portfolio.
+Mr. Roll serves as a co-lead portfolio manager for the International Equity Portfolio.